birkett/cbintools/README.md

 #C Bin Tools
-bin2c - Convert a binary into a C char array, for embedding into an application. c2bin - Convert a C char array back into a binary.
+bin2c - Convert a binary into a C char array, for embedding into an application.<br />
+c2bin - Convert a C char array back into a binary.

 ## Support Me